pankon/metagenetic_stream_analysis/README.md

 # metagenetic_stream_analysis
-Streaming analysis of real time 1d data stream using a layered genetic algorithm
+Streaming analysis of real time 1d data stream using a layered genetic algorithm (port from R)